mkner/robo-time/docs/functions.rst

 .. function::  getAngleFromTo(x0,y0,x1,y1,<deg360>)

-    returns angle (in degrees) of line segment from (x0,y0) to (x1,y1)
+    Gets angle (in degrees) of line segment from (x0,y0) to (x1,y1)
-    uses usual trig conventions for signed angles of rotation positive angle are to left (counter-clockwise)
+    Uses usual trig conventions for signed angles of rotation: positive angle are to left (counter-clockwise)
     negative angles are to right (clockwise)